 Identifying your goods and services

-If your application is based on “use in commerce,” you must be using the trademark in commerce for all the goods and services listed in your application.
-If your application is based on a “bona fide intent to use the mark,” you must have a good faith or bona fide intent to use the trademark on all the goods and services listed.
+If the goods and services in your application are based on “use in commerce,” you must be using the trademark in commerce for all the goods and services listed in your application.
+If the goods and services in your application are based on a “bona fide intent to use the trademark,” you must have a good faith or bona fide intent to use the trademark on all the goods and services listed.

-During the examination process, we will compare your descriptions to other trademark applications and registrations to determine whether there is a conflicting trademark.
-Therefore, use identifications that are clear, concise terms that the general public would easily understand and that accurately and completely describe your goods or services.
-Using vague terms that don’t identify recognizable goods or services, such as “miscellaneous services,” in your application may lead to rejection of your application.
+Use identifications that are clear, with concise terms that the general public would easily understand and that accurately and completely describe your goods or services.
+Using vague terms that don’t identify recognizable goods or services, such as “miscellaneous services,” in your application may lead to denial of a filing date for your application or an initial refusal of your application in an office action issued by the assigned examining attorney.

 For example, you might use your trademark as a brand for black short-sleeved t-shirts.
-You do not need to identify your goods as “black short-sleeved t-shirts.”
-Instead, you could list them as “t-shirts,” “shirts,” or even “tops as clothing.”
+You could list them as “t-shirts,” “shirts,” or even “tops as clothing.”
 All three of these options are accurate and acceptable.

-You can search for pre-approved descriptions of goods or services and their classification in our ID Manual or you can draft your own descriptions.
+You can search for pre-approved descriptions of goods or services and their classification in our ID Manual or you can draft your own descriptions for an additional fee per class.

 Trademark classes